AitchisonLab/DeleteomeTools/README.md

 # Deleteome-Tools

-A set of R tools for identifying similarities in single-gene yeast deletion strains within the Deleteome transcriptomic compendium.
+R code for identifying similarities in single-gene yeast deletion strains within the Deleteome transcriptomic compendium.

 The Deleteome compendium is described in